hhas/appleeventbridge/AppleEventBridge/doc-source/7 object-specifiers.md

 Range references select all elements between and including two object specifiers indicating the start and end of the range.
 The start and end specifiers are normally declared relative to the container of the elements being selected.

-// TO DO: unsure about ABC.con vs ABCCon; overloaded meaning may confuse

-These sub-specifiers are constructed using the `XXSymbol.con` statc var, e.g. `TET.con`, as their root.
+These sub-specifiers are constructed using the glue's' `XXcon` constant, e.g. `TEDcon`, as their root.
 For example, to indicate the third paragraph relative to the currrent container object:

-    TET.con.paragraphs[3]
+    TEDcon.paragraphs[3]

 Thus, to specify all paragraphs from paragraph 3 to paragraph -1:

-    ref.paragraphs[TET.con.paragraphs[3], TET.con.paragraphs[-1]]
+    ref.paragraphs[TEDcon.paragraphs[3], TEDcon.paragraphs[-1]]

 For convenience, sub-specifiers can be written in shorthand form where their element class is the same as the elements being selected; thus the above can be written more concisely as: